Websites

 Biography

-After graduating with a Bachelor of Pharmacy with Honours (BPharm(Hons)) from the University of Mosul, I studied for Masters and Doctoral degrees at Sheffield Hallam University.
-Working with Professor Nicola Woodroofe and Dr Matthew Conner, my PhD project investigated the mechanisms of water channel translocation in human brain cells.
-I discovered a novel pharmacological framework for developing new drugs to treat traumatic brain injury, brain oedema and stroke.
+After graduating with a Bachelor of Pharmacy with Honours (BPharm(Hons)) from the University of Mosul, he studied for Masters and Doctoral degrees at Sheffield Hallam University, investigating the mechanisms of brain water transport where he discovered a novel pharmacological framework for developing drugs to treat traumatic brain injuries and stroke.

 Team

-Dr Ewa Grassin (Visiting Postdoctoral Scientist from University of Geneva).
+- Dr Ewa Grassin (Visiting Postdoctoral Scientist from University of Geneva).
+Currently, she is a Postdoctoral Fellow at Harvard Medical School and Brigham and Women's Hospital in the US.

-Ms Elba Molpeceres Sierra (MSc student from University of Bordeaux).
+- Ms Elba Molpeceres Sierra (MSc student from University of Bordeaux).
+Currently, she is pursuing her PhD at Bordeaux Neurocampus in France.

 Key publications